Title: The Land Of Dragor: Book 1 – The Gift Of Charms

 This appeal to children can also be felt in the novel’s length.
 The entire novel is just under 200 pages long so is a very short novel and some of the chapters are only a few pages long, perfect for a young reader not used to long books and also great for parents for bedtime reading sessions.

-Therefore, the novel moves at a fast pace with a lot of events occurring (my plot overview above only covers half of the plot line because as you know, I am a bit of a tease who doesn’t like spoiling novels for people who haven’t read them!).
+Therefore, the novel moves at a fast pace with a lot of events occurring (my plot overview above only covers half of the plot line because as you know, I don’t like spoiling novels for people who haven’t read them!).
 Usually a novel that moves at such a fast pace, and especially a fantasy novel, I often do not enjoy as the world seems to be secondary to exciting events.
 However, Suzuki creates an amazing world in this novel with some fantastically vivid descriptions of the dragons, the clans and Dragor which I can definitely see catching many a young child’s imagination with some of the descriptions being the best I’ve ever read in a children’s fantasy novel.

 Also the novel’s themes are extremely positive ones for children with Yoshiko’s initial curiosity and perseverance being admirable and then as he grows and learns to accept himself for who he is which can only be a good thing in a world where children are taught to live up to unrealistic stereotypes.

 My only slight criticism (though it isn’t one really as I have said the book is for kids) comes from the novel’s length in that it left me hungry for more so thankfully this is only the beginning of the series.